rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 01 Errata.md

 When creating the virtual networks delete the existing IP range <br>

 Task 1: Create the Contoso resource group <br>
-resource group - Has already been created skip to Task 2 <br>
+Resource Group - Has already been created skip to Task 2 <br>

 ### Exercise: Configure DNS settings in Azure ( ~25 Min)